-This part of ISO/TS 17575 defines the format and semantic of the data exchange between a Front End (OBE plus optional proxy) and corresponding Back Ends in autonomous toll regimes.
-This part of ISO/TS 17575 deals with the definition of the data elements used to report charging details from the Front End to the Back End and to receive data which can be used to re-configure the ongoing process of gathering charge relevant information in the Front End.
+This part of ISO/TS 17575 optimes the content, semantic and format of the data exchange between a Front End (OBE plus optional proxy) and the corresponding Back End in autonomous toll systems.
+This part of ISO/TS 17575 comprises the dendition of the data elements used to specify and describe the toll context details.
+Context data are transmitted from the Back End to the Front End.